Alexis-Marion/Bioluminescence-Diversification-Sharks/README.md

 `used script (Grafting_trees.r; function_grafting.r)`

 <p align="justify"> In this last section, we provide tools to graft fossil taxa on extant phylogenies.
 Placing a fossil into an already resolved extant time-calibrated tree represents a major challenge.
 To account for the potential bias possibly affecting the placement fossil, we relied on previously published phylogenetic hypotheses.
-Furthermore, to account for temporal uncertainty, we randomly sampled the origination age for each extinct lineage from a uniform distribution bounded with the estimated PyRate origination age as the upper limit, and the stem age of the sister clade of the fossil as the lower limit (i.e. the node preceding the aforementioned sister-clade).
+Furthermore, to account for temporal uncertainty, we randomly sampled the origination age for each extinct lineage from a uniform distribution bounded with the estimated PyRate origination age as the upper limit, and the stem age of the sister clade of the fossil as the lower limit (i.e. the node preceding the sister-clade mentioned above).
 These scripts allow us to perform this procedure on the consensus and posterior distribution, grafting up to twelve fossils. </p>

 ## 3 Phylogenetic comparative analyses